contiv/auth_proxy/README.md

 generate a `ccn_proxy:0.1` image using current code you have checked out and whatever commit is tagged as `0.1` in the `contiv-ui` repo.

+Future versions of `ccn_proxy` will look for a matching version of `netmaster` at startup, e.g., version `0.1` will only talk to a `netmaster` which identifies itself as version `0.1`.
+All the components of CCN will have release versions which move in lockstep.

 ## Running Tests

-Just run `make test`.
-The proxy functionality is part of the `proxy` package and there is also a `MockServer` available in the `systemtests` directory which can pretend to be `netmaster` for the purposes of testing.
+Just run `make test` to run the systemtests and unit tests.
+The tests are fully containerized and will spawn anything they require as part of the test run (note that this does NOT currently include an AD server and we are still using a hardcoded one).
+There is also a `MockServer` available in the `systemtests` directory which can pretend to be `netmaster` for the purposes of testing.
 This allows us to mock the parts of `netmaster` we need (mainly that a given endpoint returns some expected JSON response) without the burden of actually compiling and running a full `netmaster` binary and all of its dependencies plus creating the necessary networks, tenants, etc. to get realistic responses from it.